-Regular readers will know that I frequently refer to my ?burgeoning media empire? as the hope and salvation of all humanity, you know, by way of my bank account.
-It seems to me, however, I should qualify the term ?media empire? seeing as there are enough Neros fiddling in traditional media to fill a string section.
-Also, when I say “empire,” please know that this my scene?s slang for “creative work that contributes meaningfully to one?s household.”
-For that matter, the ?scene? to which I refer consists mostly of, well, those in the aforementioned household and a handful of welcomed stragglers.
+Regular readers will know that I frequently refer to my burgeoning media empire as the hope and salvation of all humanity, you know, by way of my bank account.
+It seems to me, however, that I should qualify the term “media empire,” seeing as enough Neros are fiddling in traditional media to fill a string section.
+Also, when I say “empire,” please know that this is my scene’s slang for “creative work that contributes meaningfully to one’s household.”
+For that matter, the “scene” to which I refer consists mostly of, well, those in the aforementioned household and a handful of welcomed stragglers.

-I’m pleased to say that the plan has worked thus far, having had my fill of? traditional media start-ups wherein my collaborators and I are invited to drain the coffers ? then walk the plank! ? only to hear of content that has sunken to little more than a “mayday” with an undertow of mutiny.
-The lessons we castaways learned, or rather had reinforced (media professionals, like rats, intuitively know when their ride is about to capsize), had been buoys drifting in this sea of uncertainty for some time.
+I’m pleased to say that the plan has worked thus far, having had my fill of traditional media start-ups wherein my collaborators and I are invited to drain the coffers and then walk the plank! only to hear of content that has sunken to little more than a “mayday” with an undertow of mutiny.
+The lessons we castaways learned or rather had reinforced (media professionals, like rats, intuitively know when their ride is about to capsize), had been buoys drifting in this sea of uncertainty for some time.
 They’ve been netted in two recently published books that serve as astrolabes to those hoping to wash ashore with something better than an extended nautical metaphor.

-Likewise, as a co-host of NPR?s On The Media (the podcast is mandatory listening ?
-I recently sent piffling $5 to WNYC, which produces the hour-long media industry chat show as a small token of my gratitude) Bob Garfield has long steeped in the vicissitudes (and ineptitudes) of our media landscape.
-Garfield is also a contributor to Advertising Age, which provide daily email digests are well worth receiving.
+Likewise, as a co-host of NPR’s On The Media (the podcast is mandatory listening ?
+I recently sent piffling $5 to WNYC, which produces the hour-long media industry chat show as a small token of my gratitude), Bob Garfield has long steeped in the vicissitudes (and ineptitudes) of our media landscape.
+Garfield is also a contributor to Advertising Age, which provides daily email digests that are well worth receiving.
 His new tome, The Chaos Scenario, humorously subtitled Amid the Ruins of Mass Media, the Choice for Business is Stark: Listen or Perish, is a frank call-to-arms regarding the media and marketing’s End of Days.
-Like Anderson, Garfield proposes a paradigmatic shift in the way media and money might intersect with refreshing frankness.
+Like Anderson, Garfield proposes a paradigmatic shift in how media and money might intersect with refreshing frankness.
 And it wasn’t even user-generated.
 I think.

 Yep.
 Surf the tsunami.